syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## Native

 **Diagram** provides support to embed **SVG** element into a node.
 To create a native node, the `type` node should be set as "native".
-Also, you need to define the id of the svg template by using the `templateId` property of node.
+Also, you need to define the id of the SVG template by using the `templateId` property of node.
 The following code illustrates how a **Native node** is created.

 {% highlight html %}